mdn/webextensions-examples/CONTRIBUTING.md

 If you're editing an existing file, code style should be consistent with the rest of the code in the file.
 Otherwise, code style should follow the style for WebExtensions code itself: [https://wiki.mozilla.org/WebExtensions/Hacking#Code_Style](https://wiki.mozilla.org/WebExtensions/Hacking#Code_Style).

+## Updating examples.json

+**Note: people contributing examples don't have to update examples.json: this can be left up to the project maintainers.
+The documentation in this section is primarily aimed at maintainers, not contributors.**

+This repository contains a JSON file at the root called "examples.json".
+It contains a machine-readable description of the examples the repository contains.
+For each example, the JSON file contains:

+* the name of the example
+* the description of the example
+* a list of all the WebExtension APIs called by the example

+This file is used to generate links from MDN pages to examples.
+Specifically, it's read by 2 different [KumaScript](https://github.com/mdn/kumascript) macros:

+* [WebExtExamples](https://github.com/mdn/kumascript/blob/master/macros/WebExtExamples.ejs): this macro adds links to all examples that call a particular API, and is used to provide contextual links to example extensions.
+For example: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/query#Example_extensions.

+* [WebExtAllExamples](https://github.com/mdn/kumascript/blob/master/macros/WebExtAllExamples.ejs): this macro generates a complete list of all example extensions, and is used here: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Examples

+If you add a new example extension, or update an existing one to change the WebExtension APIs that it calls, you should update examples.json.

+Also, it would be helpful to force https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Examples and any other relevant pages to re-evaluate their KumaScript, so they can pick up the changes.
+To do this, shift-refresh the page while logged into MDN.

 ## Licensing

 Please note that the examples are all made available under the